gurmans/Library_NCSU/README.md

 * View the list of book hold requests. – AVAILABLE ON HOMEPAGE
 * View the list of Checked out books.  – AVAILABLE ON HOMEPAGE
 * View the list of students with books overdue (along with overdue fines– LINK AVAILABLE AT HOMEPAGE WITH FOLLOWING NAME – “View Students with pending overdues”
-Note: The overdue amount here represents the fine to student for any previous overdue book.
+Note: The overdue amount here represents the fine to student for any previous overdue book that he/she returned after due date.
 -FURTHER LINK TO DETAILED OVERDUE BOOKS AVAILABLE AT THE “books” sub-link

 * View the borrowing history of each book. – AVAILABLE ON HOMEPAGE